 Every regulation, rule, proclamation, order in council, declaration, determination, appointment, instrument, book, document, valuation, and every Act of authority and other act, matter or thing which was subsisting or operative immediately before the commencement of this Act under or for the purposes of any statutory provision which is hereby repealed and hereby re-enacted with or without modification shall, subject to this Act, subsist and enure for the purposes of this Act as fully and effectually as if it had originated under the corresponding provision hereof; and accordingly shall, when necessary, be deemed to have so originated, and this Act shall apply thereto.

 [Section 4 amended by No. 96 of 1975 s.4.]

 [5.
-Repealed by No. 10 of 1996 s.5.]
+Deleted by No. 10 of 1996 s.5.]

 6. Interpretation

 In this Act, subject to the context —